zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds:

-- Displays message indicating successful creation together with information of created student
+- Displays message indicating successful creation together with information of the new student.

 </box>